turinglabsorg/datahub-learn/network-documentation/celo/tutorial/distributed-file-manager-using-ipfs-celo-reactjs.md

 	}
 }

-//For getting our Smart-Contract's instance to interact with it using javascript export  class  GetContract  extends  React.Component {
+// For getting our Smart-Contract's instance to interact with it using javascript export  class  GetContract  extends  React.Component {
 	async  getContract(web3, contractJson) {
-		//Setup Contract
+		// Setup Contract
 		this.contract = await  TruffleContract(contractJson);
 		this.contract.setProvider(web3.currentProvider);
 		return  await  this.contract.deployed();
 	}
 }

-//For getting our account address from the Metamask export  class  GetAccount  extends  React.Component {
+// For getting our account address from the Metamask export  class  GetAccount  extends  React.Component {
 	async  getAccount(web3) {
 		return  await  web3.eth.getAccounts();